Can I live in an apartment my first year?

 - Student has completed or attempted a minimum of 24 credits of college level course work.
 Dual enrollment credits (i.e. PSEO, AP) completed while in high school, are not considered when determining credit eligibility for the apartments.

 - Student’s account is in good standing with the NDSCS Business Affairs Office.

 - Student has lived in the NDSCS residence halls for at least two semesters.

 Click here for more information on the apartments and how to apply.

 Can I tour a residence hall?

-Campus tours, which include a residential hall tour, are available by contacting Enrollment Services at 701-671-2173.
-Click here for more information on scheduling a campus tour.
+Campus visits, which include a residential hall tour, are available by contacting Enrollment Services at 701-671-2173.
+Click here for more information on scheduling a campus visit.

 Tours of residence halls are also held on scheduled New Student Registration & Orientation days.
 Click here for a summary of the features of each hall, including online tours.